KarthikSaladi047/maven-pipekine/README.md

   ![Screenshot from 2023-03-05 17-22-32](https://user-images.githubusercontent.com/105864615/222960348-c5b56932-ed0a-4f94-90dd-2ae054b042c0.png)

-- Now the Jenkins server is add with plugins and user account.
+- Now the Jenkins server is added with plugins and user account and is set to be used as Continuous Integration Server.

   ![Screenshot from 2023-03-05 17-23-10](https://user-images.githubusercontent.com/105864615/222960359-b46dfc0d-5312-4145-8bd5-b48596a235d5.png)